oasisprotocol/docs/docs/dapp/emerald/writing-dapps-on-emerald.md

 ## Running Private Oasis Network Locally

-For convenient development and testing of your dapps the Oasis team prepared the [oasisprotocol/emerald-dev][emerald-dev] Docker image which brings you a complete Oasis stack to your desktop.
+For convenient development and testing of your dApps the Oasis team prepared the [oasisprotocol/emerald-dev][emerald-dev] Docker image which brings you a complete Oasis stack to your desktop.
 This network is isolated from the Mainnet or Testnet and consists of: